ydb-platform/ydb/ydb/docs/en/core/postgresql/statements/create_table.md

 6. Table's Primary Key: `PRIMARY KEY` – a mandatory condition when creating a table in YDB's PostgreSQL compatibility mode.
 7. Table-level Constraints (there can be multiple, delimited by commas): `CONSTRAINT` – this type of constraint is used as an alternative syntax to column constraints, or when the same constraint conditions need to be applied to multiple columns.
 To specify a constraint, you need to state:

-    + The keyword `CONSTRAINT`;
+    + The keyword `CONSTRAINT`.
     + The constraint name `<constraint name>`.
-The rules for creating an identifier for the constraint are the same as for table names and column names;
+The rules for creating an identifier for the constraint are the same as for table names and column names.
     + The constraint.
 For example, a primary key constraint can be defined for a single column as `PRIMARY KEY (<column name>)` or for multiple columns as a composite key: `PRIMARY KEY (<column name1>, <column name2>, ...)`.